Legal

 How Government and Law Enforcement Can Be CJIS Compliant While Mobile

 The internet has gone on a permanent ride-along.
 It wasn’t long ago when gathering information and getting online meant that police officers and other law enforcement officials needed to get to a secure desktop computer at HQ, logon through a car-mounted device, or rely on radio information from a dispatcher connected at the station.
 But today, just like nearly 80% of Americans, law enforcement officials are performing many of their job functions on a mobile device.
-While this offers a host of benefits, it does leave concerns regarding Criminal Justice Information Services (CJIS) compliance.
+While this offers a host of benefits, it does leave concerns regarding Criminal Justice Information Services (CJIS) compliance and requires agencies to take steps to ensure they are CJIS compliant while mobile.

 Benefits of Mobile Devices for Government and Law Enforcement